Bombshell Report Shows Donald Trump Paid No Income Tax For 10 Of 15 Years Before 2016 Election

 Donald Trump paid no income taxes for 10 of the 15 years leading up to the 2016 presidential election, a bombshell new report claims.

-A report published Sunday by the The New York Times dug into the real estate mogul turned president’s information for the last 20 years, revealing that he paid just $750 in 2016 and again in 2017.
+A report published on Sunday by the The New York Times dug into the real estate mogul-turned-president’s information for the last 20 years, revealing that he paid just $750 in 2016 and again in 2017.

-The newspaper reported that it had examined decades of individual and corporate records for Trump and his businesses both in the United States and abroad, dating back to his time as a real estate investor through his move to the White House.
-A team of reporters studied the documents, though the New York Times reported that it was not making the actual records public so that it would not jeopardize sources “who have taken enormous personal risks to help inform the public.”
+The newspaper reported that it had examined decades of individual and corporate records for Trump and his businesses both in the U.S. and abroad, dating back to his time as a real estate investor through his move to the White House.

+A team of reporters studied the documents, though The New York Times reported that it was not making the actual records public so that it would not jeopardize sources “who have taken enormous personal risks to help inform the public.”

 The report noted that privately, Trump is facing a very different financial situation that what he portrays to the public.
 The investigation found that his finances are under stress and that Trump is “beset by losses and hundreds of millions of dollars in debt” coming due, debts that he has personally guaranteed.